-Jonah Ogles (@jonahogles) is a senior editor at Outside.
+Jonah Ogles (@jonahogles) is the articles editor at Outside.
 He previously worked at Cincinnati Magazine and the White Lake Beacon in Michigan.

 An upper-crust seafood sandwich gets democratic (Plus: How to make your own Baja lobster roll)

 Josh Fox, the director of HBO's fracking documentary Gasland II talks environment, contamination, and community

 There are reasons to fish the same river year after year.
 Success isn’t one of them.

 When he isn't guiding world-renowned photographers, psychologists, and Hollywood acting coaches, Chris Dombrowski is writing.
 We caught up with him on the occasion of his new book.

 The surfing legend is not entirely sure where that number came from or how accurate it is—"I don't measure waves," he told us—but he is sure of one thing: This was one of the most dangerous...

 Erden Eruc circumnavigated the globe by boat, feet, and bike—and he did it all alone.